vladikk/elastic-event-store/README.md

 Since DynomoDB is used as the storage mechanism, its limitations apply to Elastic Event Store:

 1. The maximum item size in DynamoDB, and hence the maximum changeset size, is 400 KB.
-2. The maximum size of a DynamoDB item collection is 10GB, hence this is the maximum size of a single stream.
+2. The maximum size of a DynamoDB item collection is 10GB.
+Hence, 10GB is the maximum size of a single stream.

-Finally, as with all serverless solutions, beyond a certain scale it can be more cost effective to use a self managed solution.
+Finally, as with all serverless solutions, beyond a certain scale it can be more cost-effective to use a self-managed solution.